 You can pick up a foam roller for a modest outlay at most good sports shops.
 Once you’ve done so, try the following foam roller exercises to improve your flexibility and help your muscles recover after a long ride.
 It’s always worth stretching after a ride, too.

-Foam roller exercises to roll out tight muscles
+Foam roller exercises for cyclists with tight muscles

-Work your glutes like so Immediate Media Co.
+Work your glutes on the top of the foam roller.
+Immediate Media Co.

 This exercise works deep into the gluteus and piriformis muscles, which in cyclists are notoriously susceptible to tightness.